An Integral Projection-based Semantic Autoencoder for Zero-Shot Learning: Conclusions

 \section{Conclusions}

 In this study, we proposed IP-SAE zero-shot learning model.
 The proposed work included extensive testing and coverage of generative qualities for zero-shot projections.
 In the IP-SAE model on four benchmark datasets, our method outperformed the state-of-the-art methods using the precision, the recall, the f-score and the per-class accuracy evaluation metrics.
 In addition, it showed high performance in both, the conventional ZSL and the generalized zero-shot setting.
-We selected the analytical solution to show how generative approaches for zero-shot learning can be enhanced by; expanding the data manifold to ensure completeness of the disjoint domains; and by regularising the latent representation to augment the sample manifold. fad In future work, we aim to improve the generalized zero-shot learning model by using a generative model on a project matrix of the visual and semantic features.
+We selected the analytical solution to show how generative approaches for zero-shot learning can be enhanced by; expanding the data manifold to ensure completeness of the disjoint domains; and by regularising the latent representation to augment the sample manifold.

+In future work, we aim to improve the generalized zero-shot learning model by using a generative model on a project matrix of the visual and semantic features.
 This will improve the transformation function's orthogonality and generate samples into a new embedding space with more distinct classifications.